 For a $95 annual fee (which is waived in the first year), you get two points for each dollar you spend on dining and travel and one point per dollar on all other purchases.
-There’s also a sign-up bonus of 60,000 Ultimate Rewards points if you spend $4,000 within the first three months of account opening–redeem these points for flights, hotels, travel packages, cashback or gift cards
+There’s also a sign-up bonus of 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $1,000 when you redeem through Chase Ultimate Rewards®.

 Aside from points, the Chase Sapphire Preferred®️ Card offers benefits such as purchase and extended warranty protection, primary car rental insurance coverage, trip delay and cancellation coverage.
 There’s also the option to transfer points to airline and hotel partners which only enhances the value of this credit card.
 Learn more about this offer here.

 The Capital One Venture Rewards Credit Card is great if you want a simple reward earning system with no foreign transaction fees and flexibility in redeeming rewards.
 Cardholders earn two points per dollar on all purchases, with no caps on how much you can earn.
 You’ll also get 75,000 bonus miles if you spend $4,000 on purchases within the first three months and up to a $100 credit for Global Entry or TSA PreCheck.